keithws/contentful-webhook-tunnel/README.md

 server.listen(port);
 ```

-To register the webhooks via the Contentful Content Managment API requires a an access token.
+To register the webhooks via the Contentful Content Managment API requires an access token.
 Vist the [Contentful Developer Center][3] to acquire an access token for a local script.
-Then, save the token to an environment variable named `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`.
+Then, save that token to an environment variable named `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN`.

-Ngrok defaults to using tunnel servers in US.
+Ngrok defaults to using tunnel servers in the US.
 To use a tunnel server outside the US then set the `NGORK_REGION` environment variable to another region.
 See the [ngrok documentation][4] for the list of supported regions.

 ## How it Works

 Node.js is used to create a HTTP server that listens for requests and processes them as requests from Contentful Webhooks.
-When this server starts listening, then ngrok is started up and connected to the same port the server is running on and with the same authentication, if any.
-Once ngork is connected and provides an ngrok URL, then the ngrok URL is registered with Contentful via the Contentful Management API.
-If this process is interupted or terminated, then the registered webhook will be removed from Contentful.
+When this server starts listening, then ngrok is started up and connected to the same port as the server and requires the same authentication, if any.
+Once ngork is connected and provides an ngrok URL, then the ngrok URL is registered with Contentful via the Contentful Content Management API.
+If the server is interrupted or terminated, then the registered webhook will be removed from Contentful.

-Deploying and running this server on a publicly accessible system does not require ngrok and should use the [contentful-webhook-listener.js][2] server instead.
+Deploying and running this server on a publicly accessible system does not require ngrok and, therefore, should use the [contentful-webhook-listener.js][2] server, that this is based on, instead.

 ## Todo